"The advance of technology is based on making it fit in so that you don't really even notice it, so it is part of everyday life" Bill Gates

-How to stay safe online is a huge part of the computing curriculum – this is covered as a weekly starter in computing lessons but as part of our ‘Online Safety Week’ in the spring term we invite d:side, an online safety group, into school to deliver age appropriate messages to each year group.
+How to stay safe online is a huge part of the computing curriculum – this is covered as a weekly starter in computing lessons as well as being weaved throughout all units of work.
+As part of our ‘Online Safety Week’ in the spring term we invite d:side, an online safety group, into school to deliver age-appropriate messages to each year group.
 At this time, we also aim to educate families about the importance of keeping safe online by checking security settings; reminding families of the age limits set by social media websites and the importance and appropriateness of certificates that exist on popular games for consoles.
 The children and our families are constantly reminded and updated with the latest advice and issues that may occur via an online safety newsletter.
 We respond to news reports from the Leeds Children’s Safeguarding Board, and information from parents when we feel it necessary to ensure that our pupils and their families are informed of key messages around keeping safe online.

 We have recently set up an extracurricular club: coding with Minecraft.
 This has been extremely popular among all pupils, and we are setting up further sessions to facilitate as many children as possible accessing the club.
 The children are introduced to the in-built code builder and their Coding Agent and learn to code within Minecraft.
 They work collaboratively and independently throughout the sessions helping their development and confidence within computing.

 - Look Inside - How Computers Work - A Frith